|Best women's sunglasses||Quay Women’s Sweet Dreams Sunglasses||Check Price||

 Here’s what should shape your decision on the best sunglasses

 When looking for the best sunglasses you might lean toward picking by their aesthetics first, but a good place to start is figuring out what shape face you have.
 Do you have a round face, a rectangular face, a heart-shaped face, or an oval face?
-Once you sort this out, you’ll have a better idea of the best sunglasses to flatter your face shape.
-If you have a round face, consider square, rectangular, or more angular sunglasses to balance out the roundness of your face.
+Once you sort this out, you’ll have a better idea of the best shades to flatter your face shape.
+If you have a round face, consider square, rectangular, or more angular options to balance out the roundness of your face.
 Similarly, if you have a rectangular face, look for round or oval frames.
 It’s all about balance!
 If you have a heart-shaped face, aviators are the ones for you because they have a similar shape to your, you guessed it, face.
-And if you fall into the oval-face shaped category, then lucky for you because most will look good—oversized sunglasses, cat-eye sunglasses, aviator sunglasses—so have fun experimenting.
+And if you fall into the oval-face shaped category, then lucky for you because most will look good—oversized picks, cat-eye sunglasses, aviator sunglasses—so have fun experimenting.
 With all of that said, if you fall in love with a pair and think they look fabulous, forget the “rules” and just go for it!
 The best look is one that makes you feel great.

 Now let’s move onto something that is and isn’t as, well, polarizing as fashion.
 You’ve seen the words “polarized lenses,” but what is it that they actually do, you ask?
 While all sunglasses will reduce brightness from the sun, they won’t all reduce glare, which is where polarized sunglasses step into the picture.
 Filtering out most of the sun’s glare will give you clearer vision and reduce eye strain.
-So, when should you wear polarized sunglasses?
+So, when should you wear polarized shades?
 Well, you can wear them at any time, but they will specifically help when driving, boating, or skiing/snowboarding because of all the reflective surfaces.